dummifiedme/TheNotebook/NotesVault/Parliament.md

 ***

-* Article 79 to 12 in Part V of the Const
+* Articles 79 to 122 in Part V of the Constitution deal with the organisation, composition, duration, officers, procedures, privileges, powers and so on of the Parliament.
+*